cdown/geoip-http/README.md

 `--ip` and `--port` options.
 You can also set the GeoIP database file location with the `--db` option.

+You can then query `/` to get data for the connecting IP (respecting things like X-Real-IP, X-Forwarded-For, and the like), or `/8.8.8.8` to get details for (for example) 8.8.8.8.

 ## Rate limiting

 With the performance offered, rate limiting isn't really a major consideration.